GeoscienceAustralia/stormwavecluster/Analysis/statistical_model_fit/statistical_model_storm_timings.md

 ## **Moving On**
-The next steps of the tutorial begin at [statistical_model_univariate_distributions.md](statistical_model_univariate_distributions.md).
+The next steps of the vignette begin at [statistical_model_univariate_distributions.md](statistical_model_univariate_distributions.md).